In this interview, DJ Punky gets the chance to ask Maggie Gaspar, President of Gamecock SCUBA, some questions about the student org!

 DJ Punky: And this is probably It’s Just A Phase!
 Alright, well we have to go, but thank you so much!

 I'm DJ Punky, the one and only host of It's Just A Phase, your teen music specialty show.
 I'm not a teen anymore, but I'm a little emo who never quite grew up.
 I'm also the Station Manager here at WUSC for the 2022-2023 term, so if you ever want to meet me, I'll be at our events!
-I'm a record collector, ironic dresser, industrial music lover, emo enthusiast, converse collector, piercing fanatic, and martial artist all wrapped up in a nice little HR major bundle.
+I'm a record collector, ironic dresser, industrial music lover, emo enthusiast, converse collector, piercing fanatic, and of course, a DJ!
 It's Just A Phase features music that's the stuff you know your parents wouldn't listen to.
 I've always loved weird music, the kind of stuff that mostly teenagers listen to and think they're edgy and unique for.
 My show is made up of music that, in some way, is about or essential to teens.
 If it inspired a teen movement, like glam metal, I'll play it.
 If it's a stereotypically teen sound, like pop punk, I'll play it.
 If it's something super weird and out there and I'm the only listener on Spotify, I'll play it.
 If it's emo, I'll definitely play it.
 My classic line when someone asks me to describe my show is "Imagine you walk into a teenager's bedroom and ask what they're listening to.
 If they'd tell you that you wouldn't understand, that's what I'll play."
 So if you're here for the weird, wacky, and wonderful, listen to It's Just A Phase.